earthobservations/wetterdienst/docs/usage/python-api.rst

 Inquire the list of stations by geographic coordinates.

 - Calculate weather stations close to the given coordinates and set of parameters.
+- Select stations by
-- Either select by rank (n stations) or by distance in km.
+    - rank (n stations)
+    - distance (km, mi,...)
+    - bbox

+Distance with default (kilometers)

 .. ipython:: python